 The amazing thing about video testimonials is that they can deliver in a very short period of time.
 Many testimonials accomplish their goals in 1-2 minutes.
 Viewers will watch a short testimonial in its entirety without feeling as though they’re spending time unproductively.
 In addition, video production is highly cost-effective, and digital editing platforms can add professional quality transitions and text easily.
 High quality video production reflects well on your business, and makes it easier for prospective customers to choose your products or services over other options.

-For more information about video testimonials and how they can benefit your business, please contact us at Another Brad Idea at 509-851-8447.
+For more information about video testimonials and how they can benefit your business, please contact our videographers at 509-792-3283.

 Death is the natural conclusion to life.
 Sometimes it’s expected.
 Other times it comes as a complete shock.
 Recently, one of my clients reported matter-of-factly to me that he had heard on good authority that websites were dead.
 To borrow a phrase from Mark Twain, “the report of the World Wide Web’s death is an exaggeration.”
 A big one.